167 Woodland Street 11 #02-23 Singapore 730167 ♦ Reservation : +65 6417 9690

 To accommodate your condition when you are pregnant, the prenatal massage therapists will have special cushions and pillows prepared to allow you to lie down in a safe and comfortable position as you receive the massage.

-In a regular massage, you can expect the therapist to apply pressure to your arms and legs to manipulate the deeper layers of muscle and soft tissues in the body.
-However, this technique, also known as deep tissue technique, is not recommended for a pregnant mom.
-It may lead to blood clots which can make their way to her brain or heart, endangering herself and her baby.
-Prenatal massages are much gentler and provide relief without putting you and the baby you carry at risk.
+In a regular massage, you can expect the therapist to apply more pressure to your arms and legs to soothe your discomfort.
+In comparison, prenatal massages are much gentler and provide relief without putting you and the baby you carry at risk.

 The first thing you should do is ask your doctor whether or not you can get a prenatal massage.
 Mothers with diabetes, preeclampsia, high blood pressure, fevers, abdominal pain, abdominal bleeding, morning sickness or a contagious virus should avoid prenatal massages.

-If you are given the go-ahead, it is advised that you wait until after your first trimester as prenatal massages are known to cause dizziness and induce morning sickness in women during the first three months of their pregnancy.
+If you are given the go-ahead, it is advised that you wait until after your 28th week as prenatal massages are known to cause dizziness and induce morning sickness in women during the first three months of their pregnancy.

 You May Also Read this : Steps for Practising Self-Care When You are Pregnant